creichlin/esdi/readme.md

 ### Second iteration

-Use own annotation that extend from @Inject to get instances from different sources.
+Use own annotation annotated with @Inject to get instances from different sources.
 So far I have only singleton and threadlocal in mind.
 The current/default will create a new instance on each request.

     Esdi.register(InjectSingleton.class, SingletonProvider.class);